-- In sports rafting the crew is a single team, they work in unison to maneuver the boat.
+- In sports rafting the crew is a single team, they work in unison to manoeuvre the boat.
 Each of these crew members is usually a highly skilled water rafting expert/enthusiast.
 Each crew member can read the river allowing them to autonomously work as a team.
 This allows them to navigate the river rapids without a guide.

 - In commercial water rafting trips, the crew is usually experiencing water rafting for the first time and require an experienced guide or captain who drives the boat.
-The crew works together to fulfill the commands shouted out by the guide.
+The crew works together to fulfil the commands shouted out by the guide.
 In this analogy, if the guide is the driver then the crew is the engine.

 The guide’s job is all about Safety.
 Their job is to instruct their crew covering a whole range of safety drills for in the boat and in the river, including things like white water swimming, various paddling strokes, and commands.
 The guide is responsible for reading the river up ahead and determining the best route through the rapids, their experience is crucial to a fun, exciting yet safe water rafting experience.
-Water rafting guides are a unique breed and almost always have quirky and fun personality.
+Water rafting guides are a unique breed and almost always have a quirky and fun personality.

 Water rafting equipment for the client includes buoyancy aids, wetsuits, helmets, and a paddle.
-For the guide, it includes the raft, throw rope, communication device, whistle, river knife, whitewater buoyancy aid, first aid kit and large guide paddle for extra leverage.
+For the guide, it includes the raft, throw rope, communication device, whistle, river knife, whitewater buoyancy aid, first aid kit and a large guide paddle for extra leverage.

 Also known as river reading is a skill that takes a lot of practice.
 The river has many features (water volume, vertical descent, obstacles, debris, rocks, undercut rocks, strainers, holes, waves and more) which form rapids.
 River rafting has rapids that are graded from 1 to 6.
 Where 1 is low risk and 6 is high risk.
 The guide’s job is to navigate the river, steering clear of dangers whilst catching all of the fun features that make river rafting so much fun.